EvolvingLMMs-Lab/.github/profile/README.md

 We are a group of researchers, with a focus on large multimodal models (LMMs).
 We wish to bring insights to community with our research.

 Here're a few of our projects.
+> We are reaching in total 8k stars of our open-sourced repos!

 ## [LMMS-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval)